CyberMiles/tim-research/scatter_integration/scatter_integration.md

 ```
 Obviously, clicking the button called "Get 4th block" (which is on the single page HTML/JS page) also queries the blockchain and returns the data from block number 4.

+## Accessing a Scatter user's identity

+There are https://get-scatter.com/docs/dev/requirable-fields[required fields] which come from your user's Scatter.
+The Identity Requests and Signature Requests can provide information to your application.

 ## Old issues encountered - error messages kept here to help others

 At present, there are two issues which prevent the transfering of the funds (as shown in the transferFunds function).
 These are as follows.

 ### CORS & same-origin policy issue - resolved - see update